Weight loss service

 Preserving Strength Takes a More Targeted Approach

 Patients using GLP medications may naturally eat less, which can make it harder to maintain the intake needed to support muscles.
 If protein drops too low, resistance training becomes inconsistent, or recovery starts to slip, body composition may shift in a less favorable way.
-In those cases, additional support may be worth discussing.
+A recent review in Pharmacological Research describes how GLP-1 therapy can contribute to skeletal muscle loss and even sarcopenic obesity in some patients, which is why early recognition and a proactive plan are so important.

 Peptide Support Can Help Shape a Better Outcome